 The secret of this amazing Basque dish lies in the emulsification ofPil-Pil sauce.
 The emulsification of the ingredients happens naturally by simmering the pot filled with salt cod, olive oil, and garlic.

 BasqueBacalao Al Pil Pil is one of those famous Basque dishes that makes visitors come back to the Basque country regularly.

-The black sauce is made with squid ink while the sweet taste of the sauce comes from the red onions. in addition, the Basque Chipirones are incredibly soft.
+The black sauce is made with squid ink while the sweet taste of the sauce comes from the red onions.

 4. LAMPERNA – Basque goose barnacles